 Hawaiian Airlines A330-200 by Haklion is licensed under CC BY 3.0.
 Image may have been resized or cropped from original.

-Visiting family will probably cost you a lot less as you’ll end up staying at someone’s house but you’ll still have to pop for airfare, probably car, and definitely eating out.
+Visiting family will probably cost you a lot less as you’ll end up staying at someone’s house, but you’ll still have to pop for airfare, probably a car rental, and definitely eating out.

-Before Costco came to Hawaii this was a lot worse but we still don’t get anywhere near the food variety that you see in similarly-sized mainland cities.
+Before Costco came to Hawaii, this was a lot worse, but we still don’t get anywhere near the food variety that you see in similarly-sized mainland cities.
 Surprisingly, our fresh fruit selection is not very good.
-While we have good local supply of pineapples, bananas and papayas, fruit that has to be shipped in is rarely ripe and either overripe or underripe.
-Peaches are the best example: we only get really sweet and juicy peaches for perhaps 2-3 weeks out of the year with substandard selection after that.
+While we have a good local supply of pineapples, bananas, and papayas, fruit that has to be shipped in is rarely ripe and either overripe or under ripe.
+Peaches are the best example: we only get really sweet and juicy peaches for perhaps 2-3 weeks out of the year with a substandard selection after that.

 Restaurants are a problem too.
-Hawaii has a large selection of Asian-centric restaurants but after that it falls off the cliff.
-Italian, Greek, Mexican, Pizza and the like are sorely lacking.
+Hawaii has a large selection of Asian-centric restaurants, but after that, it falls off a cliff.
+Italian, Greek, Mexican, Pizza, and the like are sorely lacking.
 And don’t even try asking for locally popular foods like Philly Cheesesteaks and Chicago Italian Beef sandwiches.

 Should you move not move to Hawaii?
 Despite all that, we’re still here!